qfpl/hpython/README.md

 * Parser and printer, with a round-trip law: `print ∘ parse ≡ id`
 * Optics for manipulating the syntax tree
 * Indentation, syntax, and scope checking
-* The syntax tree is indexed by its level of validation, to distinguish between syntactically valid Python and unvalidated code
 * Convenient DSL for building Python programs

 ## Examples